bubaimaji/cmt-mser/README.md

 Dataset

-In this experiment, we used [IEMOCAP] (https://sail.usc.edu/iemocap/)dataset
+In this experiment, we used [IEMOCAP] dataset (https://sail.usc.edu/iemocap/).